 The project has also been designed so that buildings are constructed around existing trees, while an on-site plant nursery is being developed to help propogate indigenous trees and plants to complement the village's existing flora.
 The project is also being built using a local workforce of 150 people who have been trained in new skills.

-Medina Palms has partnered with Born Free, and will be donating a percentage of its income to a new joint initiative for local coastal conservation projects which will aim to protect local marine life through community involvement in habitat conservation and environmental education activities.
+Medina Palms has partnered with Born Free to support community based conservation projects in Kenya.
+They will be donating a percentage of their income to a new joint initiative for local coastal conservation projects which will aim to protect local marine life through community involvement in habitat conservation and environmental education activities.

 Find out more at www.medinapalms.com